Tips On Changing Your Password

 STAY CLEAR OF THE OBVIOUS

 Obvious passwords are quite easy to remember.
 It is even easier for people and computer software to guess these obvious passwords.
 Some software can crack common word software like “placebo” in under 3 minutes.
-Most geeks can figure out anniversaries, birthdates and such other obvious occasion oriented encryptions in a matter of minutes.
-It is better to go for numbers and names that mean something to you but cannot be found on your bio data or anywhere on the information about you online.
+Most geeks can figure out anniversaries, birthdates and other obvious occasion-oriented encryptions in a matter of minutes.
+It is better to go for numbers and names that mean something to you but cannot be found on your bio-data or anywhere on the information about you online.

 CHANGE IT OFTEN